 It was from this process of grass-roots organizing that Sustainable Warwick was formed in 2006.
 SW has carried forward the task of preserving and sustaining Warwick’s environment by starting a series of community initiatives.

-Led in the early years by Bob McGrath and the guiding spirit of the late Seymour Gordon, SW is now headed by Geoff Howard and a Steering Committee.
-Its ongoing mission is to educate and activate Warwick – individually, collectively, and municipally – to issues that touch on the sustainability of the community.
+Led in the early years by Bob McGrath and the guiding spirit of the late Seymour Gordon, SW was chaired until 2019 by Geoff Howard.
+Today its Steering Committee continues the ongoing mission to educate and activate Warwick – individually, collectively, and municipally – to issues that touch on the sustainability of the community and region.